 The main reason is that “LED display + XR technology” is gradually changing the traditional way of film and television production.

-After reading this article, you will learn more about XR technology and applications of virtual production in 13 chapters, as well as the XR usage cost budget that people do not often discuss.
+After reading this article, you will learn more about XR technology and applications of virtual production in 13 chapters, as well as the XR stage cost budget that people do not often discuss.

 Table of Contents